Topics on this page:

 This is a general description of a school's duties and the student's rights when a student is homeless.
 Each situation is different.
 A student and her guardian will probably need legal help if the student’s problem enrolling or transferring cannot be resolved.

 Who is considered Homeless?

-School age children who are homeless (or become homeless) have legal rights under a federal law called "The McKinney Act."
+School age children who are homeless (or become homeless) have legal rights under a federal law called "The McKinney-Vento Act."
 The word homeless does not mean only someone who literally lives on the street.
-In the words of the law a homeless student includes:
+A homeless student includes: